jchowlabs/jchowlabs.github.io/_pages/about.md

   - /about.html
 ---

 👋 I'm Jason Chow, an Applied Research Scientist in the field of Cybersecurity.
-I focus on applications of 🔐 cryptography and 🤖 machine learning with specialization in identity security and threat detection domain.
+I focus on applications of 🔐 cryptography and 🤖 machine learning with specialization in the identity security and threat detection domains.

 This site features some of my professional work, ongoing research and a few personal projects in the field.

-## Interest Areas:
+## Interest Areas

 * 🆔 Identity Verification
 * 🪪 Verifiable Credentials